High availability

 property of a command in the commands section of acfn-init

-- Divide the cfn-init configuration sets into bootstrapping stages.
-For example: prep, install or setup, configure, and finalize.
+configuration sets into bootstrapping stages.
+Example: prep, install or setup, configure, and finalize.

 For all platforms

-- Derive AWS CloudFormation paths by joining Quick Start inputs.
-For example, a bucket name and key prefix from a parameter can be passed to a script, and the script can join them to create a path.
+Derive AWS CloudFormation paths by joining Partner Solution inputs.
+For example, an S3 bucket name and key prefix from a parameter can be passed to a script, and the script can join them to create a path.
 Do not hardcode script paths.

 Template formatting

 You can author your AWS CloudFormation template in YAML format.
-For details, see the AWS CloudFormation Template Formats.
+For details, refer to AWS CloudFormation template formats.

 For cross-platform compatibility in either format, use List File (LF) for UNIX-style line endings.